-Obesity rates have more than doubled in adults and children since the 1970’s (National Center for Health Statistics, 2009).
-While recent estimates suggest that the overall rates of obesity have plateaued or even declined among some groups, obesity is widespread and continues to be a leading public health problem in the U.S. (Flegal et al., 2016; Ogden et al., 2016; Robert Wood Johnson Foundation, 2016; Wen et al., 2012).
-In addition, severe obesity is a serious and increasing problem among children, adolescents, and adults (Flegal et al., 2016; Fryar et al., 2012; Ogden et al., 2016; Skinner & Skelton, 2014).
-Plus, substantial disparities exist based on demographics (e.g., race-ethnicity, gender), geographic region, and socioeconomic status (SES).
+Obesity rates have more than doubled in adults and children since the 1970’s.
+While some recent estimates suggest that the overall rates of obesity have plateaued or even declined among certain groups, obesity is widespread and continues to be a leading public health problem in the U.S. In addition, severe obesity is a serious and increasing problem among children, adolescents, and adults.
+Substantial disparities also exist based on race-ethnicity, gender, age, geographic region, and socioeconomic status.

 Adult Obesity in the U.S.